CheronoK/yolo/README.md

 ```
 Docker will pull the MongoDB and Node.js images (if the machine did not have it before)

-The site can now be accessed via http://localhost:3000 on your machine and  http://172.24.0.3:3000 on your network
+The site can now be accessed via http://localhost:3000 on your machine.

 The services can be run on the background with command: